-Prerequisites: Must have successful completion of Nurse Aide I training program & current Nurse Aide I listing on DHSR.
+Prerequisites: DRE 098, NAS 101, and must have successful completion of Nurse Aide I training program & current Nurse Aide I listing on DHSR.

 This course provides training in selected advanced nursing assistant procedures.
 Emphasis is placed on sterile techniques, respiratory procedures, catheterizations, wound and trach care, irrigations, and ostomy care.
 Upon completion, students should be able to demonstrate skills necessary to qualify as a Nursing Assistant II with the North Carolina Board of Nursing.